 How To Keep Kids Calm During Bad Weather

-Last night, when the sirens went off in Quincy, it reminded me how unprepared I am on how to keep my kiddos calm during the storm.
+When storms roll in and sirens go off in the area, it reminded me how unprepared I am on how to keep my kiddos calm during the storm.
 I mean, REALLY unprepared.
 No weather radio, water, blankets, extra clothes/shoes--nothing.

 So this morning, I did some research so I can be better prepared next time.
 According to How To Survive a Tornado (for kids), there are a few steps to take to make sure your family will be safe.

 1) Be Prepared - learn as much as you can about tornadoes.
 This way when bad weather does roll through the Tri-States, you can let your kids know exactly what is going on.